HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/digital_asset_mgmt/kaltura_configuration.md

 ```

 ### Plugin security Configuration
-In DAM Extensibility, plugins come with security enabled.
+In DAM Extensibility, plugins come with the security enabled.
 So, the API requests are authenticated with the security key, which is transmitted and validated in every call, both for plugin and callback calls, and the user can write this in the same config file under security configuration and give the value to the authenticationKey parameter.
 This value is then passed for plugin configuration key attribute, so that DAM sends this with each request to authenticate.

 ```
    # Security related configuration, e.g. default credentials default